-How To Reduce The Pandemic’s Impact On Employees
+How To Reduce The Pandemic Impact On Employees

-For some of us, this was a blessing in disguise, we were able to take a break from the busyness that held our lives captive, but now things are different.
+For some of us, this was a blessing in disguise, we were able to take a break from the business that held our lives captive, but now things are different.

 Covid-19 has taken a step back, and while it is still present in our lives, things have changed, we still work from home, gas prices are up, and the economy is in tatters.

-The pandemic has affected us in many ways, and now we are paying more bills as we work from home with higher bills, not socializing as much, and we spend even longer staring at screens.
+The pandemic impact on employees is visible in many ways, and now we are paying more bills as we work from home with higher bills, not socializing as much, and we spend even longer staring at screens.
 It wasn’t all just a PCR kit, masks, and hand sanitizer, there has been more to these past years.

 How Did Covid-19 Change Our Lives?

 So how exactly did Covid-19 influence our lives as employees?

 Well, for a start we had to start working from home, surrounded by needy family members and pets.
 Not only were we working but we were also homeschooling our kids, caring for family members, and doing housework.

 We had more responsibilities in spite of not being able to do a lot, usual schedules didn’t work anymore, as we were always multitasking.
 It is not like we were scrolling through social media, we just lost our work-life balance, because now, they were one and the same.